Packet switching: PSS

 Packet Switch Stream (PSS) was the Post Office Telecommunications (later to become British Telecom) national X.25 network with a DNIC of 2342.
 British Telecom renamed PSS Global Network Service (GNS), but the PSS name has remained better known.
 PSS also included public dial-up PAD access, and various InterStream gateways to other services such as Telex.

 REXPAC

 REXPAC was the nationwide experimental packet switching data network in Brazil, developed by the research and development center of Telebrás, the state-owned public telecommunications provider.

+SITA Data Transport Network

+SITA is a consortium of airlines.
+Its Data Transport Network adopted X.25 in 1981, becoming the world's most extensive packet-switching network.
+As with many non-academic networks, very little has been published about it.

 TRANSPAC

 TRANSPAC was the national X.25 network in France.
 It was developed locally at about the same time as DATAPAC in Canada.
-The development was done by the French PTT and influenced by the experimental RCP network.
+The development was done by the French PTT and influenced by its preceding experimental network RCP.
 It began operation in 1978, and served commercial users and, after Minitel began, consumers.